 Design: Monica Fairbairn

-We transformed the barren strip between the sidewalk and the street into a garden, planting hardy perennials like hostas and potentilla.
-We created a natural “tour of the garden” by laying stepping stones connecting driveway, to front entrance, to back patio.
+We transformed the barren strip between the sidewalk and the street into a garden, planting hardy perennials like hostas and potentillas.
+We created a natural “tour of the garden” by laying stepping stones connecting the driveway, to the front entrance, to the back patio.
 To create the right environment for new plantings we carefully pruned the existing trees and shrubs.
-We also established a year-round, shade-tolerant, densely-planted ground cover beneath the trees out front.
+We also established a year-round, shade-tolerant, densely planted ground cover beneath the trees out front.
 The couple opted for a drip irrigation system through the garden for peace of mind and to protect their investment.